 The modulo operator (%) can be used to format a tuple.
 The form of the conversion statement is where format1, format2... are the format specifications for each object in the tuple.
-Typically used format specifications are where w is the width of the field and d is the number of digits after the decimal point.
-The output is right-justified in the specified field and padded with blank spaces (there are provisions for changing the justification and padding).
-Here are a couple of examples:

-'''
+Typically used format specifications are:

-'%format1 %format2 ··· ' % tuple
+'%format1 %format2 ····' % tuple

-'''

 wd Integer

 w.df Floating point notation

-w.d e Exponential notation
+w.de Exponential notation